shakilmith/documentaion/quarkus/qute/qute-when-section/index.md

 # Qute When Section

-This section is similar to Java’s switch or Kotlin’s when constructs.
+Qute when section is similar to Java’s switch or Kotlin’s when statements.
 It matches a tested value against all blocks sequentially until a condition is satisfied.
 The first matching block is executed.
 All other blocks are ignored (this behavior differs to the Java switch where a break statement is necessary).

 **Syntax:**